saleknia/saleknia.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        During my master's program, I specialized in computer vision, culminating in a thesis on an innovative knowledge distillation strategy for image segmentation.
-I gained extensive experience in Human Action Recognition and Scene Classification, and conducted experiments with medical image segmentation datasets, including BSUI, TNUI, Synapse, and ISIC (2016, 2017, and 2018).
-These efforts have led to several publications, with more currently under revision and preparation.
-Overall, I have developed strong expertise in machine learning, computer vision, image segmentation, image classification, and medical image analysis.
+        During my master's program, I had the privilege of specializing in computer vision, culminating in a thesis that focused on an innovative knowledge distillation strategy for image segmentation.
+Additionally, I gained significant experience in Human Action Recognition and Scene Classification, and I conducted comprehensive experiments with medical image segmentation datasets, including BSUI, TNUI, Synapse, and ISIC (2016, 2017, and 2018).
+Collectively, these efforts have resulted in several publications, with additional manuscripts currently under revision and in preparation.
+Through these experiences, I have developed a robust expertise in machine learning, computer vision, image segmentation, image classification, and medical image analysis.

-        Please reach out to collaborate 😃
+        Feel free to reach out if you're interested in collaborating.
+I would be glad to discuss potential projects and explore how we can work together! 😃
     design:
       columns: '1'
   # - block: collection